 The best place to look is in a forum.

-The photos in this post were taken about an hour’s drive away from where I live, and I’m sure if you think hard enough you can think of some abandoned building that you pass every day (hello recession) that you can access.
+The photos in this post were taken about an hour’s drive away from where I live.
+I’m sure you can think of some abandoned building that you pass every day (hello recession) that you can access.